NIH Strategic Plan for Data Science

-Storing, managing, standardizing and publishing the vast amounts of data produced by biomedical research is a critical mission for the National Institutes of Health.
-In support of this effort, NIH today released its first Strategic Plan for Data Science that provides a roadmap for modernizing the NIH-funded biomedical data science ecosystem.
-Over the course of the next year, NIH will begin implementing its strategy, with some elements of the plan already underway.
-NIH will continue to seek community input during the implementation phase.
+Storing, managing, standardizing and publishing the vast amounts of data produced by biomedical research is a critical mission for the National Institutes of Health (NIH).
+In support of this effort, NIH released its first Strategic Plan for Data Science in June 2018 that provides a roadmap for modernizing the NIH-funded biomedical data science ecosystem.
+NIH is actively implementing its strategy and will continue to seek community input during the implementation phase.

 Accessible, well-organized, secure, and efficiently operated data resources are critical to modern scientific inquiry.
 By maximizing the value of data generated through NIH-funded efforts, the pace of biomedical discoveries and medical breakthroughs for better health outcomes can be substantially accelerated.
 To keep pace with rapid changes in biomedical data science, NIH will work to address the: